 Step 7: There you go!
 You’ll notice how in place of that message, there is now a new message that says: You unsent a message.
 This is exactly what the other person will see in their chat screen as well; only to them, it’ll read: XYZ unsent a message (where XYZ would be your name).

-With that, we’ve reached the end of our blog.
-Today, we’ve learned in-depth about the unsending/removing message function rolled out by Facebook in 2019.
+We’ve learned in-depth about the unsending/removing message function rolled out by Facebook in 2019.
 While this feature initially came with a 10-minutes limitation, you can now unsend messages that are up to 20 days old on Messenger.

 However, when a message is unsent, it will leave behind a notification on the chat screens of both parties, letting them know that you’ve deleted a message for them after sending it.
 If our blog has solved your problem, feel free to tell us about it in the comments section below.